VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Many people in parts of China eat insects.
-Some common insects are bean worms, scoprions, and locusts**
+- ⚡ Daily fun fact: **There are approximately 100,000 miles of blood vessels in the human body**

 <h3 align="left">Connect with me:</h3>
 <p align="left">